healthfusiongenai/covid-fusion/README.md

 One of the goals of the projects is to establish a data science development lifecycle, that leverages jupyter/python, then moves to create applications from the initial POC to a set of python applications.
 Later on, either in java, golang, and/or python.
 Later POCs and development can easily be focused in a separate project.

+There are two major development pipelines facilitated by this project:

+- The initial research was done using notebooks which is documented in [notebooks/README-notebooks.md](notebooks/README-notebooks.md).
+- The python applications are in the [src](src) directory, and are documented in [src/README-src.md](src/README-src.md).

 The layout of the directory structure is conducive to transitional research moving toward development.
 The Project structured was based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/)

-The initial research was done using notebooks which is documented in [notebooks/README-notebooks.md](notebooks/README-notebooks.md).

-The python applications are in the [src](src) directory, and are documented in [src/README-src.md](src/README-src.md).
+This project adheres to the [PEP 518](https://peps.python.org/pep-0518/) standard for building python packages.

 ## Overall Concepts